etp-work/ThePower/Installer/README.md

 9. Execute command "ant -f build.xml compile64/compile32" to generate a 64-bit/32-bit executable file.

 10. The generated setup file located at resources/output/

+Usage

+1. To use this build.xml, you need rebuild source code of NativeContainer within Visual Stuido Express 2012.

+2. Copy all the files in NativeContainer\GriffinsPortalKit\bin\Release into NativeContainer\GriffinsPortalKit\release.(Do not do anything else, like copy xulRunner, CefSharp into this release folder.
+Those such things will be done by this script automatically)

+3. Execute this build.xml in ANT environment.